-I recently hosted an online live course for puppy problem solving where I talked to Miami puppy parents about how to stop unwanted biting, nipping, chewing and attention seeking behaviors.
+I recently hosted an online live course for puppy problem solving where I talked to Miami puppy parents about how to stop unwanted biting, nipping, chewing, and attention-seeking behaviors.
 I let them in on a dog training secret that the crate can be used for punishment!
 Yes, you heard me correctly.
 So why is it that you always hear, and always find on the internet that you can never, never use your dog’s crate as punishment?
 Here’s why:

-When you hear someone, or a trainer tell you that you can never use the crate as punishment, what they’re trying to tell you is that you cannot use the crate via a positive punishment modality.
+When you hear someone or a trainer tell you that you can never use the crate as punishment, what they’re trying to tell you is that you cannot use the crate via a positive punishment modality.
 Here’s an example:

-Your puppy pees on the floor, so you scream at the puppy, scare him, and then shuffle him angrily in to the crate.
+Your puppy pees on the floor, so you scream at the puppy, scare him, and then shuffle him angrily into the crate.
 In that scenario, the dog is likely frightened and will soon make the association that the crate is a scary place to be!
 This is because he’s pairing being in the crate with bad things you just did to him (positive punishment).

-Yet, what if you simply take the puppy and place it in the crate with a bully stick, frozen kong, food puzzle or other enrichment item during the times when you’ve simply hit your limit of what you can deal with?
+Yet, what if you simply take the puppy and place it in the crate with a bully stick, frozen kong, food puzzle or another enrichment item during the times when you’ve simply hit your limit of what you can deal with?
 Is it really such a bad punishment then?
-Scientifically speaking, its still a punishment because the puppy was removed from you in the moment he was biting, nipping or barking to get your attention.
+Scientifically speaking, it’s still a punishment because the puppy was removed from you at the moment he was biting, nipping, or barking to get your attention.
 Being removed from you is a punisher (negative punishment), but simply placing him calmly in the crate at that point with something else to do is far from scary.

 In that moment, your puppy is going to learn two things:

-- I got put in the crate because I was being annoying, and I lost opportunity to be with my human (negative punishment)
+- I got put in the crate because I was being annoying, and I lost the opportunity to be with my human (negative punishment)

 Do you see where I’m going with this?
 People get so hung up on “never use the crate for punishment” that they fail to ever, ever utilize the crate for simple time-outs.
-I mean, if I can’t use a safe place to confine my dog when I’m at my wits end with them being annoying or too rough with me (because its bound happen), then what good is this crate anyway!
+I mean, if I can’t use a safe place to confine my dog when I’m at my wits end with them being annoying or too rough with me (because it’s bound to happen), then what good is this crate anyway!

-After nearly 20 years of training dogs, the crate serves two purposes in my home raising puppies in south florida:
+After nearly 20 years of training dogs, the crate serves two purposes in my home raising puppies in south Florida: